 We invariably have several cockerels for sale whatever the time of year.
 They are £15 each.
 The breeds we currently have are

-- Salmon Faverolles Cockerels and also Blue Salmon Faverolles
+- Salmon Faverolles Cockerels hatched 2021

-- Cochin Cockerels in Blue and Splash
+- Cochin Cockerels in Blue aged 10 months

-- Coronation Sussex Cockerels
+- Coronation Sussex and White Sussex Cockerels

 Cockerels make a beautiful and valuable addition to a flock of hens because they excel as an early warning sign of danger.
 They will protect their flock of hens with vigour against any predator and very often with their lives.
 The boys also find food for the flock and will very happily provide fertility for the eggs when they are laid.
+It’s a tough job but someone has to do it – right?

 It is always better to match the hen breed size with a similar sized cockerel.
-Something like a Brahma for instance is better suited to the large breed sizes like Cochin, Orpington or indeed Brahma.
+Something like a Cochin for instance is better suited to the large breed sizes like Cochin, Orpington or indeed another Brahma.
 You don’t need to get the same breed of cockerel as your hens, however, unless you want to do breeding for pure breeds.

 Please note that we do not sell our boys for the table or for any other purpose than to accompany a flock of hens.